As science shows us, each human is a unique being, living among billions of other unique human beings.

-The first pathway of Soul Archaeology is through Self Development.
-This pathway is a journey into discovering Authenticity at the deepest levels of self.
+Learning about the self is a journey into discovering authenticity at the deepest levels of existence.

 Self-awareness is a capacity to observe your self as an external object, as you would observe any other person.